GoogleCloudPlatform/k8s-config-connector/experiments/compositions/samples/AttachedAKS/setup-Azure-ASO.md

 # Set up Azure Service Operator v2 (ASO)

-Note: ASO support is only availabe for GCP managed [Config Connector](https://cloud.google.com/config-connector/docs/overview).
+Note: ASO support is only available for GCP managed [Config Connector](https://cloud.google.com/config-connector/docs/overview).

 Here is an overview of the ASO setup process: